 Data analysis is used to determine whether an issue identified during discovery is county specific or statewide.
-When a systemic issue or a trend is identified, actions are taken by CDSS QA staff to move toward resolution.
+When a systemic issue or a trend is identified, actions are taken by CDSS staff to move toward resolution.
 Measures with the potential to be the most effective and that foster continuous system improvement processes are developed for the program.
 Based on the determination, an appropriate remediation measure is identified.

-The CDSS QA staff use the face-to-face exit interview with the county as the initial opportunity to share information with county staff regarding problems or issues that appear to be systemic.
+The CDSS staff use the exit interview with the county as the initial opportunity to share information with county staff regarding problems or issues that appear to be systemic.
 Subsequently, the county is sent a written findings follow-up report.
-Some issues documented in the report may require technical assistance from CDSS QA staff and corrective action by the county.
+Some issues documented in the report may require technical assistance from CDSS staff and corrective action by the county.
 When CDSS requests a QIAP from a county, the county must include in their QIAP how and when an issue will be resolved.
 The QIAP is due to CDSS from the county within 30 days of receipt of the request.
 The QIAPs are reviewed and approved by CDSS staff.
 County progress toward continuous improvement is monitored via regular communication between the county and CDSS staff.
 A copy of the QIAP is forwarded to DHCS within 60 days of the end of the quarter in which it was received by CDSS.

-When statewide systemic issues and trends are identified, CDSS QA staff initiate an all-county distribution of an ACIN or an All County Letter (ACL) that contains pertinent information regarding problem areas and states the actions needed for resolution and continuous system improvement statewide.
-This is accomplished through:
+When statewide systemic issues and trends are identified, CDSS staff initiate an all-county distribution of an All County Information Notice (ACIN) or an All County Letter (ACL) that contains pertinent information regarding problem areas and states the actions needed for